bobpuffer/moodle-gradereport_laegrader/LAE_readme.txt

 The LAE is offered "as is", with no warranty.
 The institutions that comprise CLAMP have done their best to test this code, but we're offering it strictly as a connivence to our members.

 ===CONTACT===
-Questions about the LAE can be sent to Ken Newquist at newquisk@lafayette.edu or 610-3.0.6759.
-Member organizations can participate in the development o
+Questions about the LAE can be sent to Ken Newquist at newquisk@lafayette.edu or 610-330-5759.
 CLAMP members can participate in the development of the LAE by joining the Development Project in Redmine (our collaboration web site) at:

 http://redmine.clamp-it.org/projects/development

 ===CONTENTS===
-Moodle 2.3.6+LAEv3.0.6 consists of Moodle 2.3.6 (20130318) as well as a number of CLAMP-developed features and bug fixes.
+Moodle 2.3.6+LAEv3.0.7 consists of Moodle 2.3.6 (20130318) as well as a number of CLAMP-developed features and bug fixes.

 The following features are included: